- What is Public Cloud?

 A private cloud is a form of cloud computing in which the infrastructure is deployed and used by a single organization exclusively.
 This kind of cloud platform can go as far as to be physically located at the company's datacenter (or operated by a third-party vendor off-site).

 The critical difference between public cloud and private cloud is a significantly higher level of control over the system by the company.
 The company itself handles the hardware and infrastructure maintenance.
-The system resources are isolated to a secure private network so that no one from the outside can access it.
+The system resources are isolated to a secure private network so that no one from the outside can access them.

 Control and security are the main reasons to use a private cloud.
 Because of this, it is the preferred option for government institutions, legal & financial organizations, enterprise companies - basically any organization with a high turnaround of sensitive information.